 The Internal Audit Department conducts periodic internal audits of the management systems related to our general business activities as well as the status of implementation with the goal of validating, evaluating, and improving internal systems from the perspective of compliance with relevant laws and social norms, and in terms of our fulfilling our corporate social responsibilities.

-The results of these internal audits are immediately reported to our Compliance & Risk Management
+The results of these internal audits are immediately reported to our Compliance & Rick Menagement.

-Committee members and reports on the status of audit activities are presented at regular Compliance & Risk Management Committee meetings (held twice per year).
+The results of these internal audits are immediately reported to our Compliance & Risk Management Committee members and reports on the status of audit activities are presented at regular Compliance & Risk Management Committee meetings (held twice per year).